Skip to content

 Part ofClaude Models Explained: Opus vs Sonnet vs Haiku

 Claude Haiku 4.5 is Anthropic's fastest, cheapest model — $1/$5 per million tokens, 200K context, and near-frontier coding.
-When to pick it, and its real limits.
+When to pick it, and its limits.

 Claude Haiku 4.5 is Anthropic's fastest and cheapest model, priced at $1 per million input tokens and $5 per million output, with a 200,000-token context window.
 It matches Claude Sonnet 4 on coding, scores 73.3% on SWE-bench Verified, and is the first Haiku with extended thinking and computer use built in.